This tutorial demonstrates a proof-of-concept for a Tanakh trivia game powered by the Sefaria API, in approximately 100 lines of code.

 Sorry!
 That's incorrect.
 The correct answer was: 24.
 You answered 1/3 question(s)

-Alrighty, let's move on to one final question.
-For this question we'll use the Ref-Topic-Links API to prompt the user to guess which topics might be related to a given verse.
+For the final question, we will use the Ref-Topic-Links API in order to ask the user which topics might be related to a given verse.

 chapVerse = input(